Undergraduate Programs Office

 The RCOB Undergraduate Programs Office serves undergraduate students as they progress toward timely degree completion - from the time they are admitted to the RCOB to graduation.
 Our services include undergraduate academic advising, student services, student engagement and professional development services, and prospective student services.
 Our services are available throughout the year in the Business Leadership Building, Room 110.

-RCOB academic advisors assists students through the tiered progression process, support students in developing and accomplishing personal educational goals as well as advise on matters relating to selecting degree programs and courses, preparing degree plans, obtaining advising clearance forms, changing majors, and understanding policies and procedures.
+RCOB academic advisors assist students through the tiered progression process, support students in developing and accomplishing personal educational goals as well as advise on matters relating to selecting degree programs and courses, preparing degree plans, obtaining advising clearance forms, changing majors, and understanding policies and procedures.
 We also review and apply transfer credits and monitor graduation requirements.
-Our office serves as the generalists for each degree in the undergraduate curriculum and have advisors trained to work uniquely with students.
+Our office serves as the generalists for each degree in the undergraduate curriculum and has advisors trained to work uniquely with students.
 Once a student is declared in a major, they should also connect with a departmental advisor.
 Undergraduate departmental advisors in each department must be consulted concerning any changes in the professional or supporting field requirements and offer expertise in professional and career growth and development.

 Our student services team assists students who may encounter difficulties during their academic career.
 This may include instances where extenuating circumstances lead them to request adding a course after registration, requesting a late drop or a backdated withdrawal from a term, or when students may experience certain insecurities that are prohibiting them to be successful.
 These are reviewed internally by our team and may require additional review by a university committee.